-In 2006, the Arizona legislature passed a bill to create the APS Registry which took effect July 1, 2007.
-The public registry contains the name and date of birth of the person determined to have abused, neglected or exploited a vulnerable adult and the description of the allegation made.
-The names of the vulnerable adult and the reporter are not listed on the registry.
+In 2006, the Arizona legislature passed a bill to create the Arizona Adult Protective Service (APS) Registry which took effect July 1, 2007.
+The public facing APS Registry contains the name and date of birth of the person determined to have abused, neglected or exploited a vulnerable adult and includes a description of the maltreatment which occurred.
+The names of the vulnerable adult and the reporter are not listed on the APS registry.

 The purpose of the APS Registry is to prevent vulnerable adults and children from being victimized by individuals who have been found, through an APS investigation and due process, to have abused, neglected or exploited a vulnerable adult.

-Employers are encouraged to review the registry when deciding whether to employ a person to provide care for vulnerable populations.
-The decision to hire a person listed on the APS Registry is solely up to the employer.
+All employers are encouraged to review the APS Registry when deciding whether to employ a person to provide care for vulnerable populations.

 When an investigation is complete, the investigator reviews all the information gathered and, in discussion with the supervisor, determines whether there is evidence to support that the alleged perpetrator (the person alleged to have committed the maltreatment) was responsible for the maltreatment.
 If so, the recommendation is made to “substantiate” the allegation.